-Compared to fixed single-arm manipulation\cite{huang2023voxposer,huang2024rekep,kim2024openvla}, the manipulation of large objects can also be decomposed into a sequence of subtasks, each involving a specific manipulation operation on a particular object.
+Similar to fixed single-arm manipulation\cite{huang2023voxposer,huang2024rekep,intelligence2026pi}, collaborative manipulation can also be decomposed into a sequence of subtasks, each involving a specific operation on a particular object.
 For example, a subtask may involve moving a table from its initial state to a desired final state.
 Therefore, for a free-form instruction, we assume there exists a task planner that can decompose this instruction into subtasks.
 A specific subtask can be represented by $\mathcal{T}=[O, \mathbf{p}_{\text{init}}, \mathbf{p}_{\text{end}}]$.
 Here, $O$ is the object to be manipulated. $\mathbf{p}_{\text{init}}$ and $\mathbf{p}_{\text{end}}$ belong to $SE(3)$ and denote the initial and final poses of $O$, respectively.
 Note that all poses are defined in a global world frame, like the initial base frame of the first robot.

-Since we assume that the number of robots can be large, a specific task may not require all of them to be used.
-Therefore, we define the number of actually used robots as $M$ and their index set as $I_u(\mathcal{T})=\{i\}$.
+We assume these $N$ robots are deployed for the task.
 We divide the SCM task into two main stages.
-Firstly, the robots in $I_u(\mathcal{T})$ move to the generated grasp poses.
-Then, all robots perform collaborative manipulation.
+First, the robots move to the generated grasp poses.
+Then, all robots perform collaborative manipulation under end-effector pose constraints.
 Achieving $\mathcal{T}$ is equivalent to solving a motion planning problem defined by Eq. \ref{equ:goal}